flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 `ImageSpec` is a mechanism that allows you to specify how to build a container image without requiring a Dockerfile.
 This feature provides a flexible and user-friendly way to define the containerization process.
-One of the significant advantages of using ImageSpec is the potential to build smaller, more efficient images at a faster speed.
+One of the significant advantages of using ImageSpec is its ability to optimize the image-building process by reusing previously downloaded packages from the PyPI and APT caches, thereby speeding up the entire build process.
+This efficient caching mechanism minimizes redundant downloads, reducing both the time and resources required to construct the container image.

 By default, the `ImageSpec` will be built using the `default` builder associated with Flytekit.
 However, you have the option to register your own builder, enabling you to build the image using alternative tools.